yoona222/starter-hugo-academic-1/content/home/contact.md

 <!-- ---
-# An instance of the Contact widget.
+# An instance of the Contact widget.contact
-widget: contact
+widget:

 # This file represents a page section.
-headless: true
+headless: false

 # Order that this section appears on the page.